Oesophageal cancer

 Treatments for swallowing problems

-Difficulty swallowing (dysphagia – “diss-fage-ee-a”) can be caused by the tumour itself or if the oesophagus is narrowed after surgery or radiotherapy.
-Tell your doctor or nurse straight away if you have difficulty swallowing.
-You may need to change the way you eat until things improve, or you may need treatment if the problem continues.
+Difficulty swallowing can be caused by the tumour itself or if the oesophagus is narrowed after surgery or radiotherapy.

 Oesophageal dilatation is a treatment that stretches and widens a narrowed area in your oesophagus so food and drink can pass through again.
 It uses an instrument called a dilator and it can be done quickly under general or local anaesthetic.

-Once you are awake, you can start taking fluids.
+After treatment you can usually start taking fluids.
 Gradually you will be given small amounts of soft food to eat.
 Your dietitian will advise you on the type of foods you should eat.
 You will need to chew your food thoroughly before swallowing so the stent does not get blocked.
 Foods that are soft and moist are generally the most suitable.
+It is often best to avoid bread or large pieces of meat.
 But you may need to blend your food too.
 Having drinks with your food and after food can help to keep the stent clean.

 Will I get side-effects?